SDI-SoftwareDefinedInverter/TAPAS/README.md

 ```
 pip3 install spidev
 ```
-+ connect the 4 jumper wires as follows:
++ connect the jumper cables as follows:
 ![SIMATIC IOT2040 - TAPAS connection instructions](IOT2000_with_TAPAS/TAPAS-IOT2000.png "SIMATIC IOT2040 - TAPAS connection instructions")
 + ensure that the DIP-switch SW1 is set to ON-OFF-OFF-OFF (from position 1 to 4)
 + as git is not available on the IOT2000 platform you have to download the TAPAS-repository from github and transfer it to the IOT2000 by hand (e.g. via scp, putty, USB-Stick ... ).
 Then unpack it.